 If you forget the password to connect WiFi devices to your home network, follow the steps outlined here to retrieve it.

-Note: If you have a wireless gateway from Comcast, see Network Name (SSID) and Password (Network Key) for Your Wireless Gateway to learn how to retrieve your WiFi password.
+Note: If you have a wireless gateway from Comcast, see Find and Change Your Wireless Gateway Network Name (SSID) and Password (Network Key) to learn how to retrieve your WiFi password.

 If you’ve never changed the default user name/login and password for your network, simply use the settings that are usually printed somewhere on your wireless router.